DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ### 5.2 Variables

-Throughout the testing their are variables that exceed my control, these variables may influence the outcome of the results of testing and are mentioned below.
+Throughout the testing there are variables that exceed my control.
+These variables may influence the outcome of the results of testing and are mentioned below.

 #### 5.2.1 Background noise

 As mentioned I live next to Gatwick and even before then I lived with 5 other students.
 Background noise from aircraft, farm animals, people, floorboards creaking etc are all likely to disturb the accuracy of the tests.
-I attempted to minimize the effects of this by only recording at dormant times (Where little people are around) and in-between aircrafts landing and taking off.
+I attempted to minimize the effects of this by only recording at dormant times (where little people are around) and in-between aircrafts landing and taking off.
 You can see in my testing recordings that I actually pause before proceeding to training more data as to avoid specifically aircraft interference.

 #### 5.2.2 Phone model

-While the phone model in my project is fixed it's important to note that this is a variable in the real world and may not reflect all potential outcomes of the real world under similar testing procedures.
-I did utilise 2 different makes of Samsung smartphones to try and demonstrate this but other manufactures or entirely different phones in general may be impacted by these testing conditions.
+While the phone model in my project is fixed it is important to note that this is a variable in the real world and may not reflect all potential outcomes of the real world under similar testing procedures.
+I did utilise 2 different makes of Samsung smartphones to try and demonstrate this but other manufacturers or entirely different phones in general may be impacted by these testing conditions.

 #### 5.2.3 Location of phone

-The phone can change it's location as mentioned prior about the frame although this variable is more of a constant set where there are only 8 potential locations for the phone to be, however depending on the location it is more than likely to change the values associated with the results.
+The phone can change its location as mentioned prior, although this variable is more of a constant set where there are only 8 potential locations for the phone to be, however depending on the location it is more than likely to change the values associated with the results.

 #### 5.2.4 Keyboard

-While in the constants of this testing I will be using the Razor mechanical keyboard, in the real world the keyboard being monitored may be of varying size or style.
-It's important to note that this sampling keylogger will only be trained to this specific keyboard and holds no promises on it's capability of identifying keys from other keyboards.
+While in the constants of this testing I will be using the Razer mechanical keyboard.
+In the real world the keyboard being monitored may be of varying size or style.
+It is important to note that this sampling keylogger will only be trained to this specific keyboard and holds no promises on its capability of identifying keys from other keyboards.

 #### 5.2.5 Impact strength & location